-Ascentage Pharmaceutical Headquarters is a new 147,000m2 modern R&D and manufacturing complex in Suzhou for a young Hong Kong listed pharmaceutical company.
-Symbolizing the aspirations of Ascentage’s culture whose cutting-edge research in Biotechnology has developed promising new cancer drugs to improve the lifestyles of a future generation afflicted with diseases once thought untreatable or incurable; the state-of-the-art campus was realized using some of the most technologically advanced digital design and fabrication tools.
+Ascentage Pharmaceutical Headquarters is a new research and manufacturing complex in Suzhou, China, for a growing pharmaceutical company.
+Reflecting the aspirations of Ascentage’s cutting-edge work in biotechnology, the state-of-the-art campus was realized using some of the most advanced digital design and fabrication tools available.
+The 80-meter-tall research and administration building—the new symbol of Ascentage—stands prominently on Xinqing Road near a mass-transit subway station.

-Together with new high-tech research labs and an expansive advanced manufacturing fit out bathed with ample diffuse natural light filtering from its translucent roof, the distinctly programmed composition of the projects’ buildings on the 60,870m2 site, create a singular campus and new identity for Ascentage’s promising future.
+With high-tech research labs and expansive manufacturing spaces, the carefully programmed composition across the 60,870-square-meter site creates a singular campus and bold new identity for Ascentage’s promising future.

 Project Gallery